This blog about sleep, mood and gut bacteria was originally published in November 2017. It was updated with more great information in February 2020.

 - Butyrate supplements are available if you are unsure as to how well you are producing it.

-Sleep is one more example of the potential problems caused by dysbiosis that can effect our mental health.
+Disturbed sleep is one more example of the potential problems caused by digestive disturbances that can affect our mental health.
 This relationship provides another reason why we should be focused on improving our gut health so we can have more energy and feel better.

 Circadian Disorganization Alters Intestinal Microbiota, Robin M. Voigt,1 et al, PLoS One.
 2014; 9(5): e97500.